 The only real way to know when it is time to adopt is to speak with an experienced adoption attorney.
 An experienced adoption attorney will be able to tell you when the timing is correct to adopt.
 Many caseworkers will provide you with advice about when to adopt but often they are wrong and do not understand adoption law.
-Our law firm, Francis & Berry Domer, will gladly speak with you free of charge, in person or by phone, and let you know if it’s time for you to file your adoption petition.
+Our law firm, Berry & Domer, will gladly speak with you free of charge, in person or by phone, and let you know if it’s time for you to file your adoption petition.

 If you are represented by an attorney in the CHINS matter involving your foster child ask your attorney about their adoption experience.
 If your CHINS attorney is not experienced in adoption, please contact us for adoption advice.
 We will provide you with adoption advice while the CHINS case is ongoing so that you have the best chance of a favorable outcome when it is time to adopt.

 How much does a foster parent, kinship or family member adoption through DCS costs?

 At Berry & Domer http://www.berrydomerlaw.com we do not charge our clients any fee for an uncontested foster parent, kinship or family member adoption through DCS.
 An uncontested adoption occurs when the Department of Child Services agrees to consent to your adoption and the biological parents have either signed consents to your adoption or their parental rights have been terminated by a court order.
 When these events occur, the State of Indiana will pay $1500.00 of your adoption costs (attorney fees and filing fees) to complete an adoption.
 We accept this amount as payment in full for our attorney fees.
 We DO NOT charge our clients for the filing fees and Indiana Department of Health fees (generally around $220.00 per child) in uncontested adoption cases.